appen-isen/site-interpromo-2024/DOC.md

 ### Features
 Creation of cards template using bootstrap card template and adapting to our needs

+Creation of a cookie system to store the icons used in the navbar and the logo to avoid loading them each time the page is refreshed

 ### Graphic specifications
 Creation of a custom margin top (mt-6) to fit to our needs